 Three decades ago, Latino leaders and the federal government recognized that state governments allocated fewer funds to institutions that served a significant portion of Latino undergraduates.
 In response, the 1992 reauthorization of the Higher Education Act (HEA) provided a formal method for HSIs to receive direct federal aid like other minority-serving institutions, such as Historically Black Colleges and Universities (HBCUs).

-It was not until the 1998 reauthorization of the HEA that the federal government enacted efforts to level the playing field by amending the HEA to include funding for HSIs under Title V, Part A. The rationale for these funds was simple: More equitable funding of HSIs would enable them to acquire the necessary resources to meet the growing educational demands of Latino students.
+However, it was not until 1995 that HSIs were funded under Title III of the HEA.
+The rationale for these funds was simple: More equitable funding of HSIs would enable them to acquire the necessary resources to meet the growing educational demands of Latino students.
+Following the 1998 reauthorization of the HEA, the federal government enacted efforts to further level the playing field by amending the HEA to include funding for HSIs under Title V. Part A.

 Thus, it seems the problem of inequitable funding of HSIs is not a recent development.
 Despite the commitment by the federal government to invest in HSIs, demographics have changed such that enrollment growth challenges the ability of federal appropriations to keep pace with the rapidly increasing number of eligible institutions.
-For example, during fiscal 2008-09 there were 280 HSIs and federal appropriations were \$227 million, but during fiscal 2013-14 there were 409 HSIs and federal appropriations slipped to \$216 million (Figure 2).
+For example, during fiscal 2008-09 there were 280 HSIs and federal appropriations were \$227 million, but during fiscal 2013-14 there were 409 HSIs and federal appropriations slipped to \$216 million (Figures 2 and 3).

 In other words, the available federal funding has declined in recent years as the number of institutions competing for dollars has grown steadily.
 The downward trend in federal funding will likely continue given that the administration requested \$203 million in funding for HSIs, down from just a few years prior.
 This is troubling not only because the number of HSIs continues to grow, but also because the number of emerging HSIs is on the rise.
 Federal support of HSIs has certainly improved the situation of the institutions that are granted awards, but it seems that the attempts by the federal government to remedy historic neglect of HSIs by state governments have reached practical limits given current approaches to funding these institutions.

-Federal Funding Opportunities for HSIs
+U.S. Department of Education Funding Opportunities for HSIs

 - 1. Developing HSIs Title V (Part A) - 2.
-Promoting Postbaccalaureate Opportunities for Hispanic Americans Title V (Part A) - 3.
+Promoting Postbaccalaureate Opportunities for Hispanic Americans Title V (Part B) - 3.
 HSI STEM and Articulation Programs Title III (Part F)